How to use Pindone for Rabbits:

 6. Rabbits are neophobic (fearful of anything new), so place bait stations without bait for a few days so that the rabbits get used to them.

 7. Allow extra bait.
 There will be more rabbits than you see, by a factor of approximately five times.

-8. For the first four nights, check the bait stations the next day to ensure a continuous supply of bait.
+8. Pellets to be ONLY used at night, and close the bait station during the day to stop birds eating it.
+For the first four nights, check the bait stations the next day to ensure a continuous supply of bait.
 If bait continues to be consumed after night four, continue refilling the bait station until consumption reduces significantly.

 9. Once bait consumption reduces significantly, check for further signs after another 10 to 14 days.
 Repeat the application if there are still signs of rabbits.